krisgoks/markdowns/codebuilder/codebuilderintro.md

 # How to use?

-Click on ‘Medical codes’ or ‘Drug codes’ in the left sidebar to load codes you want to create today.
-The search can be conducted using various terms.
+Click on ‘Medical codes’ or ‘Drug codes’ in the left sidebar to start creating code lists.
+You can search the database using one of the following options-
+ - A simple search - can be conducted using various terms.
 If more than one field is populated at a time, then the app applies a logical OR operator between terms.
+ - An advanced search - can be performed by building a SQL WHERE clause to filter records.
+This method is more useful if you want to apply various logical operations on different fields and different keywords and extract only those records that fulfil the specified condition.

 ### Naming convention